 Time series analysis#

-The Breaks for Additive Seasonal and Trend (BFAST) method enables to analyze the dynamics of satellite dense time series and overcome the major challenge to distinguish land-cover change from seasonal phenological variations.
+The Breaks for Additive Seasonal and Trend (BFAST) method enables users to analyse the dynamics of satellite dense time series and overcome the major challenge of distinguishing land cover change from seasonal phenological variations.

-The same authors developed the bfastSpatial package which provides utilities to perform change detection analysis on time-series of spatial gridded data, such as the Landsat satellite imagery that cover our period of interest.
+The same authors developed the bfastSpatial package, which provides utilities to perform change detection analysis on time series of spatial gridded data, such as the Landsat satellite imagery that covers our period of interest.

-The package has been tested in the early versions of the cloud based platform developed by FAO for parallel processing of remote sensing data (https://sepal.io).
-It has been recently adapted into a functional processing chain (yfinegold/runBFAST) which is wrapped in the current Shiny application.
+The package has been tested in the early versions of the cloud-based platform developed by the Food and Agriculture Organization of the United Nations (FAO) for parallel processing of remote sensing data (https://sepal.io).
+It has been recently adapted into a functional processing chain (yfinegold/runBFAST), which is wrapped in the current Shiny application.

-Processing of time-series using BFAST is computed in SEPAL, so selecting a powerful instance is recommended.
-The computation is parallelized on several CPUs, so an instance with a large number of CPUs is recommended as well.
-Click on the terminal button and select a new instance.
-Instance ”m16” with 16 CPUs, might be fast enough to do the processing.
+Since the processing of time series using BFAST is computed in SEPAL, selecting a powerful instance is recommended.
+The computation is parallelized on several central processing units (CPUs), so an instance with a large number of CPUs is recommended as well.
+Select the terminal button and choose a new instance.
+Instance ”m16” with 16 CPUs might be fast enough to do the processing.

-The application is only available in English at the moment.
-French and Spanish translations will be updated shortly.
-If you are interested in translating the application into your own language contact firstname.lastname@example.org or email@example.com
+The application is only currently available in English.
+French and Spanish translations will be available soon.
+If you are interested in translating the application into another language, contact email@example.com or firstname.lastname@example.org

 Download the test dataset#

-If this is your first time using the time series analysis tool it is very useful and recommended that you first, try with the example data set.
-This will help you to first understand the logic and parameters of the analysis with already well-prepared data, afterwards, you can apply it to your own data.
-The example data set can be downloaded in the ‘download test data’ tab.
+If this is your first time using the time series analysis tool, the SEPAL team highly recommends using the example dataset first.
+This will help you understand the logic and parameters of the analysis with already well-prepared data; afterwards, you can apply it to your own data.
+The example dataset can be downloaded in the Download test data tab.

 bfast_data_test folder in your root directory.
-The file location and information about the download will appear in the bottom right corner.
+The file location and information about the download will appear in the lower-right corner.

-First, you need to select the time series folder.
-Click on the Time Series Folder button to navigate to the folder with your downloaded data (either downloaded from the SEPAL search option or the test data set)
+First, select the Time series folder.
+Select the Time series folder button to navigate to the folder with your downloaded data (either downloaded from the SEPAL search option or the Test dataset).

-Select the whole time series folder in your download folder.
-If your AOI had different features, the application will ask you to select which one you want to process, you can select one, all of them or some of them.
-In the example below, you can see how it looks with an example where you have 140 distinct features.
+Select the whole Time series folder in your download folder.
+If your area of interest (AOI) had different features, the application will ask you to select which one you want to process (you can select one, some of them, or all of them) (see the example below with 140 distinct features).

-If you would like to use a mask, select the FNF mask and then select the raster file by clicking on the forest/non-forest mask button and navigating to and selected the mask file.
+If you would like to use a mask, select the FNF mask.
+Then, select the raster file by selecting the forest/non-forest mask button and navigating to and selecting the mask file.

-Next, change the parameters for your study area.
-At this stage, the BFAST explorer described in section number 2 can be very useful.
-You can use it to understand the seasonal and interannual patterns of the land cover that you are analysing over your study area.
+Next, change the Parameters for your study area.
+At this stage, the BFAST Explorer described in Section 2 can be very useful.
+You can use it to understand seasonal and interannual patterns of the land cover that you are analysing over your study area.
 You can do this over several pixels to have a better idea.